yoshuawuyts/speaking/2020-rust-latam.md

 I've spoken at-length about JavaScript frameworks in the past.
 This would be the first time I present publicly about the work we've done on Tide, Surf, and our HTTP stack.

+## Bio

+Yosh is a sofware engineer based in Berlin.
+He's previously co-led the Rust Async Ecosystem WG, and is the co-author of the async-std, tide, and surf crates.